 The Diet Coke logo is closely related to the visual identity of its parent company – Coca-Cola.
 This marketing move allowed the brand to become one of the best-selling non-alcoholic beverages.
 The emblem effectively attracts attention to the product, instilling trust in consumers.

-Diet Coke: Brand overview
+Diet Coke: Brand Overview

 Meaning and History

 A well-chosen identity aided this surge in popularity, as most consumers are familiar with and trust the Coca-Cola brand.
 The later introduction of Diet Coke is linked to the marketing policy of the globally recognized manufacturer, which used the phrase “Coca-Cola” exclusively for its main product.
-However, marketers decided that selling a beverage that resonated with the name Coca would be much more successful than under the Tab label.
+However, marketers decided that selling a beverage that resonated with the name Coca-Cola would be much more successful than under the Tab label.
 And indeed, it was: bottles with the Diet Coke logo in the brand’s signature style massively attracted customers’ attention.
-Additionally, the narrow line depicted in it signifies a slim waist and a refined silhouette, with nothing superfluous.
+Additionally, the narrow line depicted signifies a slim waist and a refined silhouette, with nothing superfluous.

 What is Diet Coke?

-Diet Coke is the name of a line of non-alcoholic carbonated drinks without sugar, also known as Coca-Cola Light Taste, Coca-Cola Diet, and Coca-Cola Light.
+It is the name of a line of non-alcoholic carbonated drinks without sugar, also known as Coca-Cola Light Taste, Coca-Cola Diet, and Coca-Cola Light.
 It appeared in 1982, catching up in popularity with its direct competitor – Diet Pepsi.
 The brand was created by the Coca-Cola Corporation, launching it to replace another of its products – Tab, which had been released in 1963.
 In 2020, the new product completely replaced it, pushing it out of the assortment.

 1982 – 1987